What is a Delegation?

 Appearing Before Council as a Delegation

-A person or organization wishing to appear before council as a delegation must submit a Delegation Request Form to the Legislative Executive Assistant no later than noon on the Monday two weeks preceding the regular council meeting at which you would like to appear.
+A person or organization wishing to appear before council as a delegation must submit a Delegation Request Form to the City Clerk no later than noon on the Monday two weeks preceding the regular council meeting at which you would like to appear.

 Delegations that miss the Monday deadline who wish to address the next regular council meeting must still fill out the form.
 Under special circumstances, council may pass a motion agreeing to hear the delegation, but there is no obligation on council’s behalf to guarantee the delegation the opportunity to present.
 The onus is on the applicant to show on the Delegation Request form why the delegation cannot wait for the next regular council meeting, and what additional information the delegation has that would be of interest to council.